 Testing Methods:Products containing iron were tested in one or more independent laboratories for the following:

-- Quantitative analyses of elemental iron by ICP-MS (Inductively Coupled Plasma-Mass Spectroscopy).
+- Quantitative analyses of elemental iron by Inductively Coupled Plasma-Mass Spectroscopy (ICP-MS).

-- Quantitative analysis of lead, cadmium and arsenic for products containing whole herbs and/or 250 mg or more of minerals per daily dose by ICP-MS.
+- Quantitative analysis of lead, cadmium and arsenic by ICP-MS.

-- Disintegration of non-chewable, non-capsule, sublingual and non-time-release formulations using United States Pharmacopeia (USP) <2040> recommendations entitled "Disintegration and Dissolution of Nutritional Supplements."
+- Disintegration time of tablets (excluding chewable, sublingual and time-release formulations) using United States Pharmacopeia (USP) <2040> recommendations entitled "Disintegration and Dissolution of Dietary Supplements."

 ConsumerLab.com may modify or use other appropriate test methods if necessary to test special product formulations.

 Identities of the products were not disclosed to the laboratories performing the testing.

 Passing Score:*To achieve a "Pass" in the testing, a product had to: